Asian and African Aviaries

 This bird is from Indonesia but is unfortauntely under threat from habitat loss and capture for the pet trade.

-Like the pheasants found in the English countryside, the male of the Edward's pheasant is more brightly coloured than the drab colours of the female.
+Like the pheasants found in the English countryside, the male of the Edwards's pheasant is more brightly coloured than the drab colours of the female.
 This bird is found in the rainforests of Vietnam when in the wild.

-Like The Fischer's turaco features a green body with a Mohawk on the top of the head.
+The Fischer's turaco features a green body with a Mohawk on the top of the head.
 Around the eyes is a circle of red, with distinctive white feathers on the face.
 This bird is mainly found in the tropical moist lowland forests on the East coast of Africa.